fzw97/RecBaselines/README.md

 # RecBaselines
-This is a PyTorch implementations of some Recommendation System papers
+PyTorch implementations of some Recommendation System papers

 ## Requirements
 * scipy==1.1.0